isaacsnewaccount/GraphicsApp/README.md

 The dependencies are local to the project and statically linked for greater portability.

+A computer capable of running OpenGL 3.3 applications.
+(2010 standard)

 ## Legal Notice
 The authors of this software include the operator of the "Isaacsnewaccount" GitHub account.